ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline_rework/Readme.md

   - `config_database_manager.config`
   - `config_submission_fetcher.config`
   - `config_test_case_executor.config`
+  - `config_performance_evaluator.config`

 These files are used to set relevant constants.
 There are example `.config` files included in the `resource.templates` directory that need to be adjusted appropriately.

-For convenience, put a symblink in `/usr/bin`:
+For convenience, put a symbolic link in `/usr/bin`:
 ```
 sudo ln -s /path/to/eval_pipeline/__main__.py /usr/bin/check
 ```

+If you want to use the automatic email functionality you might want to define a `mail_templates` directory, where you define all relevant error messages that can be part of an email to a student.
+It's worth to note, that these template massages can contain placeholder tokens, which can be replaced during runtime.
+These tokens should be follow the format `$placeholder_token$`.

+## Current state of the rework

-Commandline arguments currently implemented:
+###Commandline arguments currently implemented:
----

     -a testing all submissions
     -r rerun tested submissions, also requests resending of emails -f fetches students and submissions from moodle and saves them local